10xJSChad/Antistasi-Wombo/README.md

   (might become permanent if a replacement is developed)

 - Rivals will no longer call in roving mortars on your HQ or black market.

-- Implemented camo system, your visibility to enemies now changes depending on what you're wearing, civ clothes, backpacks, vests, and helmets will all increase your visibility.

 - Commander no longer loses points when withdrawing money from faction.